coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

     performs and for up to 1 round per divine rank thereafter.
 -   Affected creatures fall asleep.
 This works like the *sleep* spell, except that any living creature can be affected.
-Creatures can resist this mind effect with Will saves (DC 10 + the deity's Charisma modifier + the deity's divine rank).
+Creatures can resist this mind effect with Will saves (DC 10 + the deity’s Charisma modifier + the deity’s divine rank).
 Affected creatures sleep for up to 1 hour per divine rank or until awakened.
 The deity can end the effect at will.
 -   Affected creatures are so deeply moved that they simply die.
-Only living creatures with Hit Dice equal to or less than the deity's divine rank are affected.
-Creatures can resist the effect with Fortitude saves (DC 10 + the deity's Charisma modifier + the deity's divine rank).
+Only living creatures with Hit Dice equal to or less than the deity’s divine rank are affected.
+Creatures can resist the effect with Fortitude saves (DC 10 + the deity’s Charisma modifier + the deity’s divine rank).

-Once a creature makes a successful save against one of the deity's performances, the creature cannot be affected again for one day.
+Once a creature makes a successful save against one of the deity’s performances, the creature cannot be affected again for one day.

 Note: Not all deities with this ability can create all the mentioned